Exail header advanced solutions for directed energy lasers

 High-energy lasers emitting in the sub-2 µm range find applications in the fields of Directional Infrared CounterMeasures (DIRCM) and Directed Energy Lasers (DEL).
 Even if still more expensive than the 1 or 1.5 µm lasers, the 2 µm lasers have as a considerable asset to be “eye-safe”, meaning that our eye is sensitive to its beam and instinctively closes itself when touched.

-On top of the modulation solution and the integrated micro-optics benches (VODL), Exail leverages 20 years of experience in manufacturing specialty optical fibers.
-Its portfolio counts a range of thulium (Tm) & holmium (Ho) doped fibers for amplifiers and fiber lasers, as well as Fiber Bragg Gratings, addressing the 2 µm market.
+Exail leverages 20 years of experience in manufacturing specialty optical fibers.
+Its portfolio counts a range of thulium (Tm), holmium (Ho) and Tm/Ho doped fibers for amplifiers and fiber lasers, as well as Fiber Bragg Gratings (FBG), addressing the 2 µm market.
 They are key components for the development of laser architecture in the 2 µm range that are as efficient as possible, and that can deliver high power (around 200 W).

 Learn more